The Top 10 Best Football (Soccer) Teams of All Time

 France in the 1998 World Cup Final

 5. Real Madrid (1955–1960)

-Led by Alfredo Di Stéfano and Ferenc Puskas, the Real Madrid team of the late 50's dominated world football.
-They won the European Cup (Champions league) five times in a row from 1956 to 1960.
-This culminated in the 1960 final when they beat Eintracht Frankfurt 7-3 in one of the greatest footballing displays of all time (see video).
+Led by Alfredo Di Stéfano and Ferenc Puskas, the Real Madrid team of the late '50s dominated world football.
+They won the European Cup (Champions League) five times in a row from 1956 to 1960.
+This culminated in the 1960 final when they beat Eintracht Frankfurt 7-3 in one of the greatest footballing displays of all time (see the video below).